Kenya court postpones ruling on anti-gay laws to May 24

 - US: Alabama woman who joined Islamic State is not a citizen

+A case so important should have been should have been given the time it deserves, said activist Grace Mbijiwa outside the courtroom.

+“However we are looking forward because we have a date in May 2019,” said Mbijiwa.
+“We are looking forward and hoping for the best, looking forward for LGBT being legalized.”

-Activists argue that sections of the code are in breach of the constitution and deny basic rights by criminalizing consensual same-sex relations between adults.
+Activists argue that the colonial-era law which criminalizes same consensual sex-relations between adults is in breach of the constitution because it denies basic rights.